-VMware Corp. partners said they don't see any imminent threats to VMware's server virtualization market share, but some Microsoft
+VMware Corp. partners said they don't see any imminent threats to VMware's server virtualization market share, but some Microsoft partners see it differently.

 Microsoft partners said the recent shift in VMware's revenue model -- away from its market-leading hypervisor and toward more value-added services -- creates an opening for Microsoft, and that Microsoft will be able to better manage its hypervisor and support its applications than VMware can.